To advance socially responsible innovation and technology.

 Environmental scan report

-Available in early 2020, this report will provide an environmental scan of education, research, and innovation activities related to responsible innovation and technology.
+The Environmental Scan Report provides a scan of education, research, and innovation activities related to responsible innovation and technology.
 It will include a brief snapshot of what is being done in these areas at the University of Waterloo, in Canada, and internationally.
 This report will also identify initial gaps and recommendations for the University of Waterloo to consider based on CRIT's findings.